Bogdan-Fai/Business_Analytics01/README.md

 1. Write down new concepts and terms found in the task into a glossary.
 2. Find descriptions of concepts and terms and write them in a glossary.
 3. Indicate your answers in the turn-in file ex03\_<product prefix>glossary.xlsx.

-💡 [Tap here](https://forms.yandex.ru/cloud/65b908aa90fa7b084763e9b8/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.